USA Classroom Edition

 • Requests for passwords, codes, or payment

-Possible signs of a real email
+Signs of a real email

 • Expected message from a known source